 - Feelings in Pregnancy and Motherhood Study www.feelingsinpregnancy.ca With funding from the Children’s Hospital Foundation of Saskatchewan and the Canadian Institutes of Health Research, we are now doing a follow-up study with women who were enrolled in the study and their children up to age 5.

 - If you participated in the study, please call 966-2957 or toll free 1-877-966-2957

 - Intrauterine Inflammation Group Project

-Bowen A. Baetz M, Balbuena L, Gawley L. Muhajarine N. (under revision).
+Bowen A. Baetz M, Balbuena L, Gawley L. Muhajarine N. (in press).
 Antenatal group therapy improves worry and depression symptoms.
+Israel Journal of Psychiatry.

 Bowen A. Bowen R, & Muhajarine N. (2012).
 Are pregnant and postpartum women more moody?
 Understanding perinatal mood instability.
 J Obstet Gynaecol Can34(11), 1038-42.